 2.4.
 Table-valued Functions versus Stored Procedures

 In SQL Server, a table-valued function can replace a stored procedure that returns a single result set.
 In Dundas BI, using a table-valued function can in cases give you much better performance than using a stored procedure.
 For example, when you use a stored procedure, hierarchy promotion will be done in memory on the Dundas BI server.
 But if you use a table-valued function instead, this hierarchy promotion will be done by SQL Server itself and result in much greater performance especially if your hierarchy has a lot of members.

 When you drag a table-valued function from a SQL Server data connector to the data cube canvas, you'll get a Tabular Select transform.

 Using database views can also be a good option because in SQL Server you can create indexes on views.

-When working with data sources such as XML, Excel, and flat files, note that data is normally not real-time data (the files get generated by some other process at some sort of interval) and great performance improvements can be achieved using the warehousing/in-memory features of the data cube.
+When working with data sources such as Excel and flat files using UNC connections, note that data is not real-time data (the files get generated at some sort of interval) and great performance improvements can be achieved using the warehousing/in-memory features of the data cube.

 Uploaded Excel and flat files are only updated by a new upload, and are automatically warehoused after the first use.